pyodide/pyodide-blog/content/posts/rust.md

 discussion of their reasons for using Rust and the problems in the ecosystem that needed to be fixed before they could use it.

-We want to build the Rust extension module for our WebAssembly-based platform.
+We want to build the Rust extension module for our WebAssembly-based distribution.
 Rust has good support for the <code class="pkg">wasm32-unknown-unknown</code>
 target and has popular tools like <code class="pkg">wasm-bindgen</code>.
 However, we need to use the <code class="pkg">wasm32-unknown-emscripten</code>